-An image has recently been spreading around social media, depicting the ballet dancer “Fatima”.
-This image has stirred much controversy among artists who feel that it undermines their industry.
+Recently, a government-backed advert depicting the ballet dancer “Fatima” has been spreading around social media.
+This image has stirred controversy among artists who feel that it undermines their industry and seems especially relevant to students aiming for a career in the arts.
 So, what’s going on?

 Where does the advert come from?